-Scope of change Compatibility Consequences add a variable backwards undefined variable in old objects delete a variable forwards undefined variable in new objects extend variable type backwards writing illegal values into old objects forwards reading unknown data from new objects restrict variable type forwards writing illegal values into new objects backwards reading unknown data from old objects add a method backwards undefined method in old objects delete a method forwards undefined method in new objects extend argument type backwards passing illegal values to old objects forwards getting unknown data from new objects restrict argument type forwards passing illegal values to new objects backwards getting unknown data from old objects change argument list backwards and forwards similar to dropping and adding a method of version j of C. In other words, it makes instances of class version $C_i$ appear as if they contained the attribute A of class version $C_i$ for reading operations.
+Scope of change Compatibility Consequences add a variable backwards undefined variable in old objects delete a variable forwards undefined variable in new objects extend variable type backwards writing illegal values into old objects forwards reading unknown data from new objects restrict variable type forwards writing illegal values into new objects backwards reading unknown data from old objects add a method backwards undefined method in old objects delete a method forwards undefined method in new objects extend argument type backwards passing illegal values to old objects forwards getting unknown data from new objects restrict argument type forwards passing illegal values to new objects backwards getting unknown data from old objects change argument list backwards and forwards similar to dropping and adding a method sion $C_i$ appear as if they could store information in attribute A, although this information is actually recorded in other variables.

-Table 8.5 Consequences of class changes.
+Table 8.5Consequences of class changes.
 The middle column indicates which kind of compatibility is affected by a modification, the right column describes the exceptions raised when accessing an object from the old or the new class definition.